 Participate in a Study

 Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
-For lymphoma patients, this means more treatment options at SCCA than they might find elsewhere.
-Many of our patients receive such therapies by taking part in one of many ongoing clinical studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For lymphoma patients, this means more treatment options through SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.

 - See information about lymphoma clinical studies that are open and accepting patients through SCCA.

 - For general information about clinical studies, see the patient guide to clinical studies.

 Clinical studies, also called clinical trials, are carefully controlled research studies done with patients who volunteer.
 There are many requirements you must meet to be part of a study.
 If you qualify, it is up to you whether to take part.

 Not all patients are cured with standard therapy, and some standard treatments may have side effects that patients and doctors would prefer to avoid, if possible.
 So patients may seek help through clinical studies.
 Patients who participate in studies have the first chance to benefit from treatments that have shown promise in earlier research.
 They also make an important contribution to medical science by helping doctors learn more about the disease and potential new treatments.